Bosnia and Herzegovina–Croatia relations: Migration management

 Since 2018, increased migratory flows has posed challenges at the border between Croatia and Bosnia and Herzegovina, in particular along the region of Una-Sana Canton.
 Since January 2018, around 32,000 migrants have entered BiH, out of them around 7,200 are estimated be in BiH currently.
 Civil society and international organisations has reported violent collective expulsion (pushbacks) of migrants and asylum seekers back into Bosnia and Herzegovina.
 Croatian authorities have rejected these accusations.
 The Croatian Ombudsman has, however, raised serious concerns on the activities of Croatian police at the border with BiH.

+Croatia and Bosnia and Herzegovina are parties to a bilateral readmission agreement regulating the handover and acceptance of persons whose entry or stay is illegal.
+In 2024, Bosnia and Herzegovina accepted 3,255 migrants returned from Croatia under the bilateral readmission agreement (2,458 in 2023).

 Nuclear waste disposal site in Trgovska Gora

-Bosnia and Herzegovina objected to Croatia's plans to build a radioactive waste disposal site across the border in Trgovska Gora, Dvor (former Cerkezovac barracks) in 2021.
+Bosnia and Herzegovina has objected to Croatia's plans to establish a radioactive waste disposal facility at Trgovska Gora, near the town of Dvor and close to the Bosnian border.
+The proposed site, located at the former Čerkezovac military barracks, is intended for the storage of low- and intermediate-level radioactive waste, including waste associated with Croatia's share from the Krško Nuclear Power Plant in Slovenia.

+Authorities in Bosnia and Herzegovina have raised concerns regarding potential cross-border environmental impacts, citing the site's proximity to the Una River basin, groundwater systems, and seismically sensitive areas.
+Officials at both state and entity levels have argued that the project could pose risks to public health and protected natural areas in northwestern Bosnia and Herzegovina.

+The dispute has periodically affected bilateral relations, with Bosnia and Herzegovina indicating that it could pursue international legal remedies if the project proceeds without sufficient consultation or agreement.
+Croatia has rejected these concerns, maintaining that the Trgovska Gora facility complies with European Union safety standards and is based on environmental impact assessments conducted in accordance with EU law.

+On the 15th of December 2025, the Croatian Parliament adopted legislation regulating the construction and operation of the radioactive waste management centre, reaffirming the government's intention to proceed with the project despite continued opposition from Bosnia and Herzegovina.

 Pollution from the Brod fuel refinery

 The Croatian government has raised concerns about the cross-border impact of pollution from the fuel refinery in Brod (BiH), owned by Russian state-owned company Zarubezhneft.
 After an explosion incident on 9 October 2018 that left one person dead and ten injured, the refinery ceased operations.
 The company has not announced its shutdown, but the refinery remains closed down as of 2022.